 With your side to the machine, grab the cable handle with your outside hand and place the hand closest to the cable pulley over your other hand.

-Take a step away from the stack to create slight tension in the cable and assume an athletic position -- keep a small bend
+Take a step away from the stack to create slight tension in the cable and assume an athletic position -- keep a small bend in your knees with the cable tucked to your chest.

 Slowly press the cable away from you, extending your arms all the way.
 Keep your core tight and don’t let the weight rotate your body.